hzqst/MetaHookSv/README.md

 r_water_normfactor (0.0 ~ 1000.0) : to determine the size of water wave (offset to the normalmap). recommended value : 1.5

-r_water_novis 1 / 0 : force engine to render the scene which should have been removed by visleaf when rendering refraction or reflection view.
+r_water_novis 1 / 0 : force engine to render the scene which should have been removed by visleaf when rendering refraction or reflection view. recommended value : 1

 r_water_texscale (0.1 ~ 1.0) : to control the size of refract or reflect view texture. recommended value : 0.5

 r_water_minheight : water entity which has height < this value will not be rendered with shader program. recommended value : 7.5

-r_shadow 1 / 0 : to enable / disable Per-Object Shadow.
+r_shadow 1 / 0 : to enable / disable Per-Object Shadow. recommended value : 1

 r_shadow_angle_pitch (0.0 ~ 360.0) : to control the angle(pitch) of shadow caster (light source).